Recognising Taiwan: A Conference Exploring Taiwan’s Society and Political World

 For submission, please send an abstract of 300 words (Times New Roman, size 12, 1.5 spacing, 3–5 keywords in Word Document), together with a separate page indicating your first name, surname, affiliation, status (i.e. Faculty, MA, PhD, Researcher), gender and email contact to email@example.com (subject: abstract of SURNAME, Given Name) and cc. firstname.lastname@example.org by 31 August 2018.
 Panel proposals should be submitted as one document showing the names of panel organisers with personal information as required above and including 3-4 abstracts in the same format as specified above (subject: panel proposal of SURNAME, Given Name).

-To encourage junior researchers, EATS will organize special panels for students currently enrolled in MA programmes to practice their presentation skills and to receive critical feedback on their work.
+To encourage junior researchers, EATS will organise special panels for students currently enrolled in MA programmes.
 The MA panels are not confined by the theme of the conference, although it should be relevant to the broadly defined field of Taiwan Studies.
-To submit to MA panels, please send an abstract of 300-500 words on a topic of your choice, together with a separate page indicating your first name, surname, affiliation, gender and email contact to email@example.com (subject: MA abstract of SURNAME, Given Name) and cc. firstname.lastname@example.org by 31 October 2017.
-After a double blind review process, we will also announce the successful submissions by 30 November 2017.
+To submit to MA panels, please send an abstract of 300 words on a topic of your choice, (Times New Roman, size 12, 1.5 spacing) together with a separate page indicating your first name, surname, affiliation, gender and email contact to email@example.com (subject: MA abstract of SURNAME, Given Name) and cc. firstname.lastname@example.org by 31 October 2018.